 Breaking Through Ice

-Accidently breaking through thin ice can immediately put you into a life or death situation.
+Accidentally breaking through thin ice can immediately put you into a life-or-death situation.
 That’s why it’s a good idea to avoid traversing over ice unless you are very confident about its thickness.
-Anything less than 4” thick is too thin to safely walk on.
+Anything less than 4” thick is too thin to walk on safely.
 When in doubt, don’t risk it.

 Slipping and falling on ice

 This is one of the more common injuries related to winter hiking.
 An unexpected slip on a patch of ice can easily result in a twisted ankle, fracture, or bone break.
 If you’re on a slope, you could easily begin to slide downhill.
 The best way to avoid this is to use good winter hiking boots, microspikes, and trekking poles.